Hannah Davison

-Hannah Elise Davison (born April 9, 1997) is an American professional soccer player who plays as a defender for USL Super League club Dallas Trinity.
+Hannah Elise Davison (born April 9, 1997) is an American professional soccer player who plays as a defender.
 She played college soccer for the Northwestern Wildcats.
+She has previously played professionally for the Chicago Red Stars of the National Women's Soccer League (NWSL), Swedish Damallsvenskan clubs AIK and KIF Örebro, Scottish Women's Premier League club Rangers, and USL Super League club Dallas Trinity FC.

 College career

-Before college, Hannah was a highly touted recruit and ultimately joined Northwestern University.
+Before college, Davison was a highly touted recruit and ultimately joined Northwestern University.
 She had in instant impact for the Wildcats defense.
 In her senior year in 2018, she helped the Wildcat's defense post the longest shutout streak in program history.

 Club career

-Chicago Red Stars

 Davison was drafted by the Chicago Red Stars in the 4th Round as the 33rd overall pick.
 Davison made her NWSL debut in the 2020 NWSL Challenge Cup on July 1, 2020 but did not appear in any regular season games for Chicago.

-AIK

 On March 11, 2021, Davison signed a two-year contract with Swedish side, AIK.

-Rangers

 On August 3, 2022, Davison joined Rangers.
 She helped Rangers lift their first ever Scottish Women's Premier League Cup trophy against seven time winners, Hibernian in a 2–0 win on December 11, 2022.
 Davison scored her first professional goal during the 2022–23 UEFA Women's Champions League in an away match against Greek side PAOK FC on August 21, 2022.

-Rangers did not renew Davison's contract and she departed the club in July 2023.
+Rangers did not renew Davison's contract, and she departed the club in July 2023.

-KIF Örebro

 After leaving Rangers, Davison signed with KIF Örebro for the remainder of the 2023 season.
 At the time, the club were facing relegation.
 In the nine matches Davison played, she helped the team secure four wins, lifting them out of relegation.

-Dallas Trinity

 On June 26, 2024, it was announced that Davison joined the newly formed Dallas Trinity FC for the inaugural USL Super League season.

-On August 18, 2024 during Dallas's inaugural match, Davison scored the club's very first goal in the first half of a 1–1 draw against Tampa Bay Sun FC.
-Davison got her second club goal on October 6, 2024 against Spokane.
+On August 18, 2024, during Dallas's inaugural match, Davison scored the club's very first goal in the first half of a 1–1 draw against Tampa Bay Sun FC.
+Davison got her second club goal on October 6, 2024 against Spokane Zephyr FC.
+She spent two seasons with the Trinity before departing from the club in June 2026.